johame72/gpt4-pdf-chtbt-lngchn-chrmdb/README.md

 Use the new GPT-4 api to build a chatGPT chatbot for multiple Large PDF files.

 Tech stack used includes LangChain, Chroma, Typescript, Openai, and Next.js.
 LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
-Pinecone is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.
+Chroma is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.

 [Tutorial video using Prisma instead of the opensource Chroma db](https://www.youtube.com/watch?v=ih9PBGVVOO4)